How to Prepare Your Home for Self-Isolation

 Another major way to prepare for self-isolation is making sure your home is comfortable, and promotes a sense of calm.
 You can to this by using scented candles, dimmed light, and adding soft throws and pillows to your bedroom and living room areas.

 A weighted blanket might also help to create a sense of calm, known to relax the body and help us drift off to sleep.
-Our heavy weighted blankets are made with ultra-soft minky fabric and come in range of different weights to help alleviate stress and anxiety whilst also promoting sleep.
+Our heavy weighted blankets are made with ultra-soft velvety plush fabric and come in range of different weights to help alleviate stress and anxiety whilst also promoting sleep.
 You can view our range of calming products by visiting this page.